TRACE MY HOUSE

 All of this is irrelevant if you are going to obtain a certificate from a local register office.
 They will need the name , date of event and other personal details.

-Search the index by name on Ancestry
+Ancestry Search by name

 Research your family history using the General Register Office